DSACMS/repo-scaffolder/README.md

 cookiecutter . --directory=codejson
 ```

-### 4. Maintaining your repository using repo-scaffolder
+### 4. Maintain your repository using repo-scaffolder

 #### Updating repository using GitHub Action workflows